-Cannabidiol is only one of over 80 chemical compounds known as cannabinoids in the Hemp plant providing relief through anti-inflammatory, analgesic and antioxidant properties.
+Cannabidiol is only one of over 80 chemical compounds known as cannabinoids in the Hemp plant that can provide a variety of health and wellness benefits.
 But how does CBD work exactly?

 Cannabinoids are agonists that bind to specific receptors on your cells, called cannabinoid receptors.
 Agonists is the term for a substance that triggers a physiological response when combined with a receptor.

 Some of these cannabinoid receptors are highly concentrated in the CNS (Central Nervous System) while others are found in the body’s other organs.
 Some cannabinoid receptors can even be traced in the skin, digestive tract, and reproductive organs.

 A simple way to think about your body’s biochemistry is to think of agonists as keys and the receptors they pair with as locks.
 By taking in CBD, the cannabinoids coordinate with the cannabinoid receptors like a key would fit a lock.
 This set of actions triggers changes along what is known as the Endocannabinoid System, or ECS.

 This system is comprised of a vast network of cell receptor proteins with many functions.
 The ECS has a hand in:

 - Pain perception